imilicic19/Moth-detection/README.md

 # Seed Moth Detection (Proof of Concept)

 This repository contains a proof-of-concept for detecting moths in pheromone trap images using a YOLO-based model.
-The goal is to demonstrate a viable approach under limited labeled data conditions.

 ## Project Structure